GDPR Practices / Surgeries / Therapy Checklist

 GDPR is EU law on data protection and privacy for all EU citizens which went into effect May 25, 2018.

-Checklist to helps you think about how you need to handle clients personal data.
+Checklist to help you think about how you need to handle clients personal data.
 Personal data is defined as any information related to a person that can be used to directly identify them.
 These include anything from a name, photo, email address, bank details, medical information, or even a computer IP address.

 Understand your General Data Protection Regulation Compliance Responsibilities.